Mohitgingale/Bank-Management-System/README.md

 ✅ Important:

-Ensure all required JAR libraries are added properly.
+✅Ensure all required JAR libraries are added properly.

-Verify that the database is set up correctly using banksystem.sql.
+✅Verify that the database is set up correctly using banksystem.sql.

-MySQL server must be running before starting the app.
+✅MySQL server must be running before starting the app.